imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 The `style` attribute in _r_default must be present, and must only be one of the 8 foreground colour style names (those that start `s_fg_`) - this may be used to change the overall default colour for the subtitles.

+The styles `s_nonexxx` are used when a background colour is specified, but the text is neither boxed nor outline or dropshadow.
+These should be used to retain background colours (e.g. from teletext files), yet these colours cannot be represented otherwise in ttml.

 ## Style use